 Heat-resistant cooking gloves protect your hands and prevent accidental burns while lifting hot pots and pans, or when taking hot dishes out of the oven or microwave.
 They also make working over the grill and smoker much safer.

-Waterproof, heat resistant gloves protect your hands during the frying process, or when stirring hot liquids.
+Waterproof, heat resistant gloves protect your hands during the frying, or when stirring hot liquids.
 They can also be used for washing dishware with hot water.

 Good heat insulation: Your cooking gloves should be effective in keeping your hands and forearms safe when handling hot food and cookware.

 Fire/heat resistant: They should be made of a quality material that can withstand high heat without melting.
 Fire-proof gloves will not catch fire when used near a flame.